bcgov/CITZ-HybridWorkplace/app/server/README.md

 ## Creating New Versions

-- Create new versions by making a new version directory in ./routes
+- Create new versions by making a new version directory in `./versions/v<API_VERSION>`
+- Copy the files from `./versions/v1` into the new version directory.
-- Import the new routes into ./express.js
+- Any new routes must be declared in `./versions/v<API_VERSION>/routes/routeImports.js`\
-- In ./express.js, copy the 'useV1()' function under the 'Version 1 routes' comment.
-  Paste underneath, change the function name appropriately, and replace the routes.
-- In ./express.js, add the version inside of the 'routesVersioning()' call, which is near the bottom of the file under the 'Route to version' comment.
+  and then imported in `./express.js`.
+Finally add the router near the end of the file.
-  Be sure to call the function you just created.